Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 Make sure that you selected both of the split APK files (base and config) or the combined XAPK file.
 You can tap and hold to select multiple files in the file picker.
 The recommended place to get the APKs from is [Qoopy](https://qoopy.leadrdrk.com/), use ID 6172.
 If you're on a Xiaomi device, try disabling MIUI optimization, it can potentially mess with the install.

+### Cannot log in via a Google Play account

+You cannot log in to the patched version of the game using a Google Play account and must use a Data Link password instead.
+If you have a Data Link password already created, log in to that account from the title screen (☰ > Data Link).
+If you *don't* have a Data Link password, you will need to uninstall the patched version of the game, reinstall the unpatched version of the game, log in via your Google Play account, then create a Data Link password.
+After that, you can repeat the patching process and then log in using the created Data Link password.
+Alternatively, you may log in to a Cygames ID to link your account data.

 ### この端末でのプレイは許可されていません (You are not authorized to play on this device) error